Board Foot Calculator — Free Online Tool

 Common Board Feet Reference

-Quick lookup tables for standard lumber sizes
+Quick lookup tables for standard lumber sizes, including 4/4, 8/4, and common 2x boards.

 4/4 Lumber (1" Thick)